 - Biological: viruses, bacteria, algae, and other small living organisms (City of Toronto).

-We treat water to meet the Ontario Safe Drinking Water Act, 2002.
+We treat water to meet the standards of the Ontario Safe Drinking Water Act, 2002.
 Markham’s water is monitored at all times for quality.

 For a closer look at the treatment process, visit the City of Toronto website for more information.